Increased security as a matter of necessity

 At a time when security has become a priority, particularly in international transactions, e-ID seems essential.
 It is a guarantee given by one State to another within a network of trusted and interoperable national systems.

-As evidenced by The World Bank's Identification for Development report of January 2016, digital technologies, including biometrics are providing a unique opportunity to build a robust and efficient identification system for the benefits of all when backed by a strong political will.
+As evidenced by The World Bank's Identification for Development report of January 2016, digital technologies, including biometrics, provide a unique opportunity to build a robust and efficient identification system for the benefits of all when backed by a strong political will.

 How can we help you get the most of your identity project?